 Welcome to Dr Kirk’s Cross-Cultural Consultancy

 There is a need for effective oral and written communication between different parties in the 21st century, more so than ever before.
 Winning a deal and maintaining good ‘Guanxi’/ relations with your business partners requires understanding.

 The Linguist & ‘Multi-Cultural Icon’

 Cross-Cultural Consultancy & International Partnerships

 Together with her business clients, Junying designs and delivers a range of workshops and training courses on doing businesses with Chinese-speaking partners, as well as training Chinese business people for UK companies, in order for them to familiarise with the British culture.
-In recent years, she provides annual cultural awareness training to groups of Chinese managers and engineers to a large UK company (bought by Chinese owners), as well as on-site training for the company’s British managers.
-These training courses are tailor-made, covering many aspects of British Culture and Society, and how the British people behave differently from the Chinese counterparts.
+In recent years, she has been providing annual cultural awareness training to groups of Chinese managers and engineers to a large UK company (bought by Chinese owners), as well as on-site training for the company’s British managers.
+These training courses are tailor-made, covering many aspects of Chinese and British Cultures and Society, and how British people behave differently from the Chinese counterparts.

 A Note on Chinese & English Translation